db4rr/db4rr.github.io/adhoc/content.md

-* **STC:** Any form of communication that focuses on technical or specialized topics, communicates specifically by using technology or provides instructions on how to do something.
+Any form of communication that focuses on technical or specialized topics, communicates specifically by using technology or provides instructions on how to do something.
+(Society for Technical Communication)
 [//]: # (* **ISTC:** Factual communication, usually about products and services.)
 [//]: # (* **EATC:** The process of defining, creating and delivering information products for the safe, efficient and effective use of products (technical systems, software, services).)
 Note:  Society for Technical Communication, Institute of Scientific and Technical Communicators, European Association for Technical Communication